Physical Analogue Kolmogorov-Arnold Networks based on Reconfigurable Nonlinear-Processing Units: Results

-For pruning, we remove an EP if it (i) is insufficiently activated by the preceding layer (below a threshold) or (ii) contributes only weakly to the subsequent activation.
-Applying this rule to the regularized network in Fig. \ref{fig:pruning}B results in substantial pruning.
-After fine-tuning, the compact network (Fig. \ref{fig:pruning}C) retains the essential EP transfer characteristics needed for approximation.
-The second-layer EP becomes largely linear and effectively serves as a skip connection, consistent with the fact that the initial aKAN[2,3,3,1]$_{3}$ includes an extra layer relative to the minimal target composition.
-While the regularized and pruned models achieve similar MSE, both remain less accurate than the unpruned network.
-Although based on a single case study, this suggests that pruning can reduce expressivity, whereas larger aKANs preserve more flexibility to learn heterogeneous nonlinearities.
+For pruning, we remove an EP if (i) it is insufficiently activated by the preceding layer (below a threshold) or (ii) it contributes only weakly to the subsequent activation.
+Applying this rule to the regularized network in Fig. \ref{fig:pruning}b results in substantial pruning.
+After fine-tuning, the compact network (Fig. \ref{fig:pruning}c) retains the essential EP transfer characteristics needed for approximation.
+The second-layer EP becomes largely linear and effectively serves as a skip connection, consistent with the fact that the initial aKAN[2,3,3,1]$_{3}$ includes an additional layer relative to the minimal target composition.
+Although the regularized and pruned models achieve similar MSE, both remain less accurate than the unpruned network.
+This single case study shows that pruning can reduce hardware utilization while preserving the dominant functional structure, although there is a trade-off with approximation accuracy.